 So, how does a company avoid class action IC misclassification cases or, if sued, prevail in the lawsuit and secure a judgment that its 1099ers are legitimate ICs?

 While Uber and Lyft can afford costly class action settlements, most other on-demand start-ups can’t.
 And investors don’t wish to pour money into business models that are future targets of class action lawyers and workforce agency regulators.
-As we noted in our March 12, 2015 blog post on the courts’ denial of the motions for summary judgment by Uber and Lyft, many new and existing companies have resorted to IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of 1099ers would pass the applicable tests for IC status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the IC relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in our White Paper on the subject.
+As I noted in my March 12, 2015 blog post on the courts’ denial of the motions for summary judgment by Uber and Lyft, many new and existing companies have resorted to IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of 1099ers would pass the applicable tests for IC status under governing state and federal law.
+That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including: restructuring, re-documenting and re-implementing the IC relationship; reclassifying 1099ers as W-2 employees; and redistributing 1099ers – as more fully described in my White Paper on the subject.

 Companies that wish to retain an IC business model generally opt for restructuring, re-documenting, and re-implementing their IC relationships.
 While not all companies can eliminate their control and direction over workers treated as 1099ers, the overwhelming number can effectively restructure their IC relationships to comply with federal and most state IC laws.
 The IC Diagnostics™ process provides the means to stress-test the IC relationship.
 If it can be effectively restructured to comply with IC laws, the next step in the process is re-documentation.
 What seems like a simple act of dotting your i’s and crossing your t’s, though, is anything but; indeed, many IC statutes and most judicial and administrative decisions in this area are often counter-intuitive.

-In our August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” we noted that FedEx Ground lost a key case because of its misplaced reliance on an IC agreement and its policies and procedures that were good, but not good enough.
-As we stated in that blog post: “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”
+In my August 29, 2014 blog post entitled “Earthquake in the Independent Contractor Misclassification Field,” I noted that FedEx Ground lost a key case because of its misplaced reliance on an IC agreement and its policies and procedures that were good, but not good enough.
+As I stated in that blog post: “IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs to face class action litigation or regulatory audits or enforcement proceedings they may be able to otherwise avoid.”
 For most businesses using ICs as part of their business model or to supplement their workforce, it is never too late to restructure and re-document their IC relationships.

 The implementation of a legitimate IC relationship is also essential.
 Even when a company’s contractual provisions are drafted in a manner intended to be consistent with IC laws, a company’s failure to strictly follow contractual limitations on direction and control can lead to an adverse ruling.
 There is no reason, though, why a company committed to complying with IC laws cannot, when exercising both rigor and restraint, implement and carry out in practice an enhanced IC relationship.